imanghafoori1/laravel-temp-tag/README.md

 ### Fetch only tagged models:

-Lets say you have a slider for your `Product` model and you want to show only those records which are tagged with 'slider'.
+Let's say you have a slider for your `Product` model and you want to show only those records which are tagged with 'slider'.

 First you have to put `Imanghafoori\Tags\Traits\hasTempTags` trait on the `Product` model.